How much money can you make with Google AdSense?

 For an example, if you get 100 page views and a click-through rate is 1%, then you will get 1 click on an average.
 If you’re getting a CPC (cost per click) of $1, then you should be making $1 per 100 page views.

 Now, by seeing the above Cost Per Mile (CPM) example, it is obvious that how traffic impacts your Google AdSense revenue.
-If you manage to get $10 CPM, you just require 10,000 page views to make $100.
-Next time you see a picture of someone holding up an AdSense cheque, think about the amount of traffic they needed to make that money.
+At $10 CPM, you need 10,000 page views to make $100.
+Next time you see a picture of someone holding up an AdSense check, think about the amount of traffic they needed to make that money.

 Check out these simple techniques on How To Earn $100 Per Day With Google AdSense.